List of Pirates of the Caribbean characters: Davy Jones

 Davy Jones, portrayed by Bill Nighy, appears in both Dead Man's Chest and At World's End, with a cameo in Dead Men Tell No Tales.
-Davy Jones is the immortal captain of Flying Dutchman.
-His original purpose was to carry the souls of those who died at sea from this world to the next on his vessel.
-He was charged with this duty by his one true love, a sea goddess named Calypso.
-For every ten years he spent at sea he could spend one day ashore to be with her.
-Ten years after first being charged with the duty, Jones prepared to be reunited with his true love on land, but was enraged and heartbroken when she never appeared.
-Unable to deal with Calypso's betrayal, he ripped out his heart and placed it in a chest, burying it on land.
-This chest became known as the Dead Man's Chest, the primary object being sought after in the second film.
-Jones additionally shows the Brethren Court how to trap Calypso in human form.
-He abandoned his duties and instead ruled the seas as a tyrant.
-Because he forsook the duties of his office, both he and his crew slowly transformed into hideous sea monsters.
+He was once an ordinary man, a great sailor and a mortal Scottish pirate, who fell in love with the sea goddess Calypso, who charged Jones with the task to ferry the souls who died at sea to the next world as captain of the Flying Dutchman, and could only step on land once every ten years.
+But when Jones came ashore, he was betrayed by Calypso, and as a result, Jones plotted with the first Brethren Court to trap the goddess in human form.
+He also ripped out his still-beating heart from his body, and locked it away in the Dead Man's Chest.
+Soon afterwards, Davy Jones transformed from a man into a monster with the curse of the Flying Dutchman, which also affected the crew who were press-ganged and ultimately became a part of the ship itself, losing all humanity.

 In Dead Man's Chest, Jones seeks Jack Sparrow's life.
 Thirteen years previously he had raised Black Pearl from the depths of the ocean in return for a future guarantee of Jack's service aboard Flying Dutchman.
 Jones offers to let Sparrow out of the deal if he can find one hundred souls to replace him within three days.
 Will steals the key to the Dead Man's Chest, and the heart of Davy Jones eventually lands in the possession of Lord Beckett.
 Jones orders the Kraken to kill Jack Sparrow, and he is dragged to Davy Jones's Locker.